Layr-Labs/eigenlayer-middleware/docs/ServiceManagerBase.md

     onlyRegistryCoordinator
 ```

 This function is called by the `SlashingRegistryCoordinator` when an operator registers for the AVS.
-It forwards the call to the EigenLayer core `AVSDirectory`.

 *Effects:*
 * Forwards the call to `AVSDirectory.registerOperatorToAVS` with the operator's address and signature